HsiangHung/Machine_Learning_Note/ML_fundamentals/README.md

 The main intuitive difference between the L1 and L2 regularization is that L1 regularization tries to estimate the **median** while the L2 regularization tries to estimate the **mean** to avoid overfitting [[Dhaval Taunk]][L1 vs L2 Regularization: The intuitive difference].
 Here is the intuition explanation: [L1 regression estimates median whereas L2 regression estimates mean?](https://stats.stackexchange.com/questions/34613/l1-regression-estimates-median-whereas-l2-regression-estimates-mean).

+Another difference between them is that L1 regularization helps in feature selection by eliminating the features that are not important.
+This is helpful when the number of feature points are large in number [[Dhaval Taunk]][L1 vs L2 Regularization: The intuitive difference].

 [Why is the L2 regularization equivalent to Gaussian prior?]: https://stats.stackexchange.com/questions/163388/why-is-the-l2-regularization-equivalent-to-gaussian-prior
 [[Cross Validated: Why is the L2 regularization equivalent to Gaussian prior?]
 Why is the L2 regularization equivalent to Gaussian prior?](https://stats.stackexchange.com/questions/163388/why-is-the-l2-regularization-equivalent-to-gaussian-prior)